Fine Art Print Collections « Shades of Blacks and Whites»

 Click on one of the photographs to consult the content of a fine art collection.

-Using black and white to showcase the beauties of nature
+Using Black and White to Showcase the Wonders of Nature

-For some of our artistic photographs showing the wonders of nature, we have chosen to use black-and-white photography both on land and underwater.
+For some of my artistic photographs showing the wonders of nature, I have chosen to use black-and-white photography both on land and underwater.

 The world around us, especially nature, is colorful.
 A color image can give a realistic portrait of reality.
-It is, of course, possible to give an interpretation of that reality through photographs; this is what we try to do by applying our vision.
+It is, of course, possible to give an interpretation of that reality through photographs; this is what I try to do by applying my vision.

 Black-and-white photography is primarily a means for creative expression, because it never shows a true picture of reality.
 Its sole purpose is to clearly convey the message which the photographer intends, without embellishment.